PapenfussLab/gridss/VIRUSBreakend_Readme.md

 Run `virusbreakend-build.sh --db virusbreakenddb` to download and generate the reference data.
 This download the NCBI taxonomic information, sequences, virushostdb, the `kraken2-build` build process, and generates indexes.
-The index is around 7GB in size.
+The index is around 54GB in size.
-Be aware that the kraken2 build process requires additional memory to build the index.
+Be aware that the kraken2 build process requires around 150GB of intermediate disk space to download from NCBI and build the index.

 `virusbreakend-build.sh` requires: